javiprada1/goome/011. Projects/002. AutocratSimple/README.md

 ## Installation

 You have to use this utility inside a Google spreadsheet.
 You can copy all the files of the project inside the Script Editor of a Google spreadsheet, as a new project.
+You can view a sample spreadsheet with the script, ready to use, [here](https://goo.gl/U4MXeR)

 The five first columns in the spreadsheet must be these (by order): 'email', 'message', 'subject', 'file name', 'created' (creation data and time of merged file), and 'file sent'.
 The tags in the template document must be inside double greater-than and lesser-than symbols '<<' '>>'.
 The tags in the sheet must not have theese symbols.
 Be careful!
 Tags have to be identical.